-In India, agricultural income refers to income earned from sources that include farming land, renting agricultural land and selling agricultural produce.
+In the Union Budget 2023-24 the government has allocated approximately 1.25 lakh crore for agriculture and its welfare scheme in India.
+It still serves as a primary source of income for about 70% of Indian households.
 As India is basically an agrarian economy, several incentives and perks are there, for those making a living through agriculture.
-Farmers are, for instance, exempt from paying any tax on their agriculture income under the income tax laws in India.
-However, not all income generated from agricultural land, qualify as agricultural income.
-Therefore, it’s pertinent to know the difference between incomes that fall in the agricultural category and the non-agricultural category
+Farmers are, for instance, exempt from paying any tax on their agricultural income under the income tax laws in India.
+However, not all income generated from agricultural land qualifies as agricultural income.

 What is Agricultural Income?

-Agricultural income as per section 2(1A) of the Income Tax Act, 1961 is as follows.
+As per section 2(1A) of the Income Tax Act, 1961, it is defined as follows.

-- Any rent or revenue derived from land which is situated in India and is used for agricultural purposes
+- Rent or revenue is derived from land that is situated in India and is used for agricultural purposes.

 - Income derived from such land by agriculture operations:

-- Subsequent Operations – The subsequent operations are operations for growth and preservation of the produce like weeding, digging soil around the crops grown etc. Also, those operations make the produce marketable like tending, pruning, cutting, harvesting, etc
+- Subsequent Operations – The subsequent operations are operations for the growth and preservation of the produce like weeding, digging soil around the crops grown, etc. Also, those operations make the produce marketable like tending, pruning, cutting, harvesting, etc

-- Any income attributable to a farm house subject to satisfaction of certain conditions specified in this regard in section 2(1A).
+- Any income is attributable to a farmhouse subject to the satisfaction of certain conditions specified in this regard in section 2(1A).

 - The land should not be located within the following region:

-- Any income attributable to a farm house subject to satisfaction of certain conditions specified in this regard in section 2(1A).
+- Any income is attributable to a farmhouse subject to the satisfaction of certain conditions specified in this regard in section 2(1A).

-*Municipality includes municipal corporation, notified area committee, town area committee, town committee and cantonment board.
+*Municipality includes a municipal corporation, notified area committee, town area committee, town committee, and cantonment board.

 Note: Even where the local population is < 10,000, the land should also not be situated within the jurisdiction of the local municipality or cantonment board.